Refrigerated Vs. Desiccant Compressed Air Dryer

-Desiccant compressed air dryers are typically used when your application requires very dry compressed air or when the compressed air supply will run outside in cold environments.
+Desiccant compressed air dryers are typically used when your application requires very dry compressed air or when the compressed air supply runs in cold environments.
 Desiccant dryers can achieve dew points as low as -100.
-In some facilities, a Desiccant Air Dryer may only be needed for certain applications and processes.
+In some facilities, a desiccant air dryer may only be needed for certain applications and processes.
 As an example, an auto body shop generally will need only a refrigerate air dryer for the tools and general air uses, but will benefit from having very clean and dry air for the paint booth.
-Desiccant Air Dryers twin towers and passes the compressed air through a tower that is filled with desiccant.
-The desiccant attracts the moisture during the timed cycle and then purges, which releases the moisture to the atmosphere.
+In a twin towered desiccant dryer the desiccant attracts the moisture during the timed cycle and then purges, which releases the moisture to the atmosphere.
 While one tower is drying, the other is purging and regenerating.
-This type of dryer does use a portion of the dried compressed air as part of the purge cycle so you need to be sure to supply enough compressed air to supply for both your demand and the purge requirement.
+This type of dryer does use a portion of the dried compressed air as part of the purge cycle so you need to be sure to supply enough compressed air for both your demand and the purge requirement.

 The different types of desiccant dryers can include non-heated, heated purge and blower purge.
 More energy efficient desiccant dryers will use heated ambient air to purge the off-line tower.
 Further energy savings can be achieved by using a PDP monitor connected to the dryer controller which will determine when to switch the towers to start the regeneration cycle of the spent tower.
 The added cost of a blower purge dryer will be quickly off-set by the compressed air system energy savings in most cases.